• Academic Technology

 • Ensure their own missed classes don’t mean missed learning, by providing reliable and consistent learning materials for substitutes to use

 All in all, instructors report a high level of interest in the flipped classroom.
-According to a report from Classroom Window, 99% of teachers who flipped one year plan to do so again and 88% said that their overall job satisfaction had improved.
+According to a report from Classroom Window, 99% of teachers who flipped one year plan to do so again, and 88% said that their overall job satisfaction had improved.

 5. Students in flipped classrooms perform better

 One survey showed that 67% of primary and secondary school teachers reported that their students’ test scores had improved.
 Another survey by the Flipped Learning network reported that 71% of teachers reported an improvement in students’ grades in the flipped classroom.
-And early anecdotal data abounds, with the flipped classroom garnering enthusiastic support in helping improve student performance in classrooms ranging from middle school to master’s programs.
+Early anecdotal data abounds, with the flipped classroom garnering enthusiastic support in helping improve student performance in classrooms ranging from middle school to master’s programs.

 A Modern Pedagogy for Today’s Students